nmalkin/quarto-usenix/README.md

 ## WARNING: read before you use this template

+### Known differences from template
-Please be aware that, if you compare the output of this template with the [USENIX sample PDF file](https://www.usenix.org/sites/default/files/usenix-2020-09.pdf), you'll find that there are subtle differences, such as link colors, spacing around environments, URL fonts, etc.
+Please be aware that, if you compare the output of this template with the [USENIX sample PDF file](https://www.usenix.org/sites/default/files/usenix-2020-09.pdf), you'll find that there are subtle differences.
 (Pull requests with fixes are welcome!)

+- Less spacing around figure captions
+- Less spacing around `verbatim` environment
+- Internal links (citations, sections/figures) are blue instead of red and green, respectively
+  - This doesn't seem to be actually defined in the template, however.
+- URLs are colored a slightly different shade of blue.
+- URLs use a different (non-monospaced) font

 Additionally: